tinyzimmer/blog/content/posts/gstreamer-go-and-k8s.md

 ---
-title: "GStreamer, Go and Kubernetes"
+title: "GStreamer, Go, and Kubernetes"
 date: 2021-01-27T06:54:29+02:00
 draft: false
 tags: ["kubernetes", "go", "gstreamer"]
 image: "/images/music-gopher.png"
+---

 ---

 Back when I was working on [kvdi](https://github.com/tinyzimmer/kvdi) (a Kubernetes-native "Virtual Desktop Infrastructure" written in Go), I got to the inevitable point that I wanted support for audio streams from the user desktops.